Guote/front-end-challenge/README.md

 ## Extra work #2
 - App should look good in all window sizes ✔️
-- Add unit or integration tests ❌
+- Add unit or integration tests 〽️
 Even though I have some experience testing components, I couldn't invest as much time as I would have liked to prove myself.
-This will be a recurring theme in this readme...
+I added test to the helper funtions I used for managing logic, but I got stuck trying to set up jest to work with redux in typescript and could not create tests for the components.
 - Add some micro interactions and animations ✔️
 I would say that the added animations are functional, although not that pretty.
 Just enough for the user to have some feedback.
 - Be careful about accessibility 〽️